Gi60s/openapi-enforcer-middleware/docs-src/getting-started.md

 - `x-operation` will map to the function name within your controllers.

-This example shows just one path in your Open API document with these properties defined.
+This example shows just one path in your OpenAPI document with these properties defined.
 Note that it is possible to define an `x-controller` at path and root levels and you can read more about that in the [controllers guide](./guide/controllers.md).

-1. Save your Open API document into your project directory.
+1. Save your OpenAPI document into your project directory.

 2. Add `x-controller` and `x-operation` properties to each path operation.